instill-ai/instill-core/README.md

 $ make latest PROFILE=all
 ```

 🚀 That's it!
-Once all the services are up with health status, the UI is ready to go at http://localhost:3000!
+Once all the services are up to date with their health status, the UI is ready to go at http://localhost:3000!

 To shut down all running services:
 ```
 $ make down
 ```

-Explore our [documentation](https://www.instill.tech/docs/vdp/deployment/overview) to discover all available deployment options.
+Explore our [documentation](https://www.instill.tech/docs/vdp/deployment/overview) to discover all the available deployment options.

 ## Dive into the Projects